-- Students nominated and selected by Director/Head of Nursing/Midwifery with agreement by module leader regarding suitability to study at level M.
+- be nominated and selected by Directors/Head of Nursing/Midwifery with agreement by the Module Leader regarding suitability to study at level M

-- Access to a relevant practice environment in order to meet the learning outcomes of the module.
+- have access to a relevant practice environment in order to meet the learning outcomes of the module

-- Assignment of a PNA/PMA mentor with sign-off status to assess practice competencies.
+- have the assignment of a PNA/PMA mentor with sign-off status to assess practice competencies.

-Theoretical and practical learning will center of the four elements of the A-EQUIP model:
+The module syllabus includes theoretical and practical learning which will centre around the four elements of the A-EQUIP model:

 Learning and Teaching

-You will be expected to engage with group work as well as individual study.
-Whilst in practice, you will be supported by a practice assessor.
+You are expected to engage with group work as well as individual study.
+Whilst in practice, you are supported by a practice assessor.

 The assessment strategy for this module will be supported by formative and summative review points and will ensure you have developed the necessary variety of skills, at the appropriate standard, to be a professional nurse/midwifery advocate (PNA/PMA).

-- A reflective account focusing on an area of practice that is enhanced by the PNA/PMA, with a focus on how the nurse/midwife has developed and applied their knowledge to the A-EQUIP model.
+- Component B : a 20 minute presentation followed by 10 minutes of critical questions focusing on an area of practice that is enhanced by the PNA/PMA, with a focus on how you have developed and applied your knowledge to the A-EQUIP model.